Skip to Content

 • Need help choosing the right clothing and getting dressed

-• Need help with daily activities, such as brushing their teeth, or brushing their hair
+• Need assistance with daily activities, such as brushing their teeth or combing their hair

 • Become moody or withdrawn

-• Be restless, agitated, anxious, or tearful, especially in the late afternoon or at night
+• Feel restless, agitated, anxious, or tearful, especially in the late afternoon or at night

 • Become suspicious of other people and their motives, even loved ones